OHIO’S BIKE LAWS

 Section 4511.25(B) simply means that slower vehicles should not unnecessarily delay faster traffic.
 (See also § 4511.55 below.)
 The language of (B)(2) is important as it gives a bicycle operator the right to make decisions, when being passed, based on safety concerns.

-(B) Except when overtaking and passing on the right is permitted, the operator of an overtaken vehicle shall give way to the right in favor of the overtaking vehicle at the latter’s audible signal, and he shall not increase the speed of his vehicle until completely passed by the overtaking vehicle.
+(2) Except when overtaking and passing on the right is permitted, the operator of an overtaken vehicle shall give way to the right in favor of the overtaking vehicle at the latter’s audible signal, and the operator shall not increase the speed of the operator’s vehicle until completely passed by the overtaking vehicle.

 Comment: Since cyclists usually ride near the right side of the road, beginners are tempted to pass slow or stopped traffic on the right, especially in a “bicycle lane” with a painted line.
-Passing on the right is often dangerous and, in many cases, illegal.
+This can present some problems, especially at a traffic light where the rider slides up along stopped traffic… if the car at the front of the line is making a right turn you may have created a conflict!

-There is a move afoot to add a “three foot rule” to the passing law.
 In 2009 a bill was introduced into the Ohio legislature [HB 174] which would establish a safe passing distance of “not less than three feet” whenever a motor vehicle overtakes a bicycle.
 In 2013 another bill was introduced, but it died in the Ohio Senate.
 In 2015 the bill was re-introduced again.
 This time we think the bill has some legs.
-At this writing [June 2015], the bill is expected to move out of Committee and to the floor of the House in the next week or so.
-Hopefully, by the NEXT time I edit this page the bill will have become law.
-I have testified several times in Columbus on “bike” bills, and hope to do so again on this one.

 (A) The department of transportation may determine those portions of any state highway where overtaking and passing other traffic or driving to the left of the center or center line of the roadway would be especially hazardous and may, by appropriate signs or markings on the highway, indicate the beginning and end of such zones. …